 In general, IPv4 addresses space are available via Regional Internet Registries (RIRs), such as the American Registry for Internet Numbers (ARIN).
 There was a shortage of IPv4 space by 2001, and in 2015 ARIN announced that they would no longer grant free space.
 If customers meet very specific requirements, ARIN will no longer allocate IPv4 addresses.
-IPv4 addresses are generally only available by trading or secondary market transfers.
+IPv4 addresses are generally only available by trading or secondary market transfers (HOW TO BUY IPV4 ADDRESS SPACE?).

 IPv4 is still the most commonly used Internet Protocol for connecting 32-bit computers even after being run out.